 Michael is skilled in all areas of medicine with extended experience in rural medicine where is was the go to doctor for all health needs in a rural community.
 As such, he has great skills in managing acute injuries including lacerations and fractures.
 Michael had obtained his fellowship with the Australian College of Rural and Remote Medicine which has enabled him a broader range of medical skills to be competent and independent working in remote areas with limited specialist care.

 Michael is loving his move into General Practice from acute medicine where he can follow up patients’ care beyond the single episode and the ‘getting to know you’ aspect of General Practice.
 He has a kind, patient and friendly manner which puts everyone at ease.

 Outside of medicine, Michael enjoys hiking, keeping fit at the gym and his home garden.
 Micheal and his wife enjoy travelling near and far whenever they get an opportunity.

 She feels general practice is the accumulation of all her experiences and enjoys practicing the variety of skills such as iron infusions, childhood immunisations, assisting minor procedures and managing emergency situations.
-Helen has also done additional studies and obtained certificates in the areas of Mental Health, continence care and immunisations.
+Helen has also done additional studies and obtained certificates in the areas of Mental Health, continence care and immunisation.
 Helen loves to travel with her extended family and as such is passionate about travel health and travel vaccinations.
 She regularly attends workshops to keep up to date with the ever changing results of research into vaccinations and diseases.
 Prior to general practice nursing, Helen had nursed in many different areas of the healthcare system and ventured into finance and administration.
 She returned to general practice as she missed the deep connection with people and their families.
 “I love to put people at ease and to help them understand that medical matters can be easily understood.”